HectorCastelli/insurance-middleware-api/DevLog.md

 Unfortunately, the data that is currently available on the API is not sufficient to test all cases that I would like to have, so I have set some test to be skipped instead.

+### End-To-End tests

+This is the only type of tests that remains.

+My objective here is to simulate use-cases and compare the results from multiples calls in various places on the API to get a sense of correctness.

+### Final Steps

+Now, the only thing that remains is the documentation portion of the work.

+I want to update the Readme file and add a list of my commands, I also want to point users towards the Swagger file.